wp-plugins/military-discount/readme.txt

 == Description ==

-Support the troops while driving sales and building customer loyalty
+<p>Military Discount plugin (by <a href="https://businesses.gruntroll.com">GruntRoll</a>)

-<p>Install GruntRoll's Military Discount plugin alongside your WooCommerce plugin
+integrates with WooCommerce to offer your customers military and veteran discounts.
+All verification happens securely through our servers.
+When a positive verification is made, a discount (of your choice) is applied to your customer's cart.</p>

-to begin offering your customers verified military and veteran discounts.</p>
+<p>Support the troops while driving sales and building customer loyalty!</p>

 <p>After the 30-day/30-sale Free Trial, you only pay when you make money
 by positively identifying a military or veteran customer during the checkout